 Lately, I have considered alternatives to this dilemma and I have not found many; simply because it helps to know if minority groups feel differently from other groups of people.
 The fact that no one in any of my two previous survey classes has broached this issue of preserving anonymity for minorities is surprising.
 (But not too surprising considering they were mostly taught by non-minorities.)
 Yet from my experiences, it is clear that this will continue to be an issue.
 I sometimes dream of a universe where training programs are more representative of the population of the United States and where this dilemma (along with many others) would be resolved.
 Minorities need their courage to face more threatening issues than being Ms. Anonymous-only-African-American-MD-PhD-student taking a survey.
 (They need their energy to, for example, deal with confrontational patients).
 Aside from this, institutions owe it to themselves to avoid expending resources that produce defunct results.
 I can usually move past my known anonymous identity because of my research training, but we should all consider the impact of those that can’t.

 Josiane Joseph is a Haitian-American M.D.-Ph.D. student at Mayo Clinic.
-She was born in Miami, Florida and earned her B.S. at the University of Florida in 2015.
+She was born in Miami, Florida and earned her B.S. at the University of Florida.
 During her free time she enjoys movies, writing, attending church, and learning about what makes other individuals unique.
 Josiane values discussions of meaningful issues and looks forward to sharing diverse views with others.